CaelusRocketry/website/packages/web/README.md

 # Website

-The front-end of Project Caelus' website, built with Gatsby.
+The front-end of Caelus Rocketry's website, built with Gatsby.

 ## Technologies